falconry/falcon/docs/user/faq.rst

 :ref:`raw_url_path_recipe`.

-In contrast to WSGI, the ASGI specification does define a standard connection HTTP scope variable name (``raw_path``, of type ``bytes``) for the unmodified HTTP path.
+In contrast to WSGI, the ASGI specification does define a standard connection HTTP scope variable name (``raw_path``) for the unmodified HTTP path.
 However, it is not mandatory, and some applications servers may be unable to provide it.
 Nevertheless, we are exploring the possibility of adding an optional feature to use this raw path for routing in the ASGI flavor of the framework.

 Extensibility
 ~~~~~~~~~~~~~